Plastic Free

 Unit 4- Models of Communication

-· Understand and appreciate various dimensions of Mass Communication
+· To understand and appreciate various dimensions of Mass Communication

-· Develop and understanding of the fundamental concepts in Journalism
+· To develop and understanding of the fundamental concepts in Journalism

-· Discuss the recent trends in Mass Media
+· To discuss the recent trends in Mass Media

-· Understand and appreciate various dimensions of Communication
+· To understand and appreciate various dimensions of Communication

-· Develop and understanding of the fundamental concepts in Communication Studies
+· To develop and understanding of the fundamental concepts in Communication Studies

-· Understand the importance, functions & scope of communication
+· To understand the importance, functions & scope of communication

 MINOR MA2/MB2: